runnedrun/the_arc/game_description.md

 Player Phase Actions
 During each round, players can: 1.
 Move:
 • Move to an adjacent tile (up, down, left, right).
 2. Perform Actions on Tiles:
-• Send Messages to AI Historians: Describe actions to influence the tile’s story.
+• Send Messages to AI Historians: Describe actions to influence the tile's story.
 • Messages consume letters from your stockpile.
 • The maximum letters you can spend per round decreases as you age.
-3. Interact with NPC Tribe Members:
+3. Interact with NPC Community Members:
 • Communicate with NPCs on your tile to influence their behavior.
 • Messages consume letters.
 • Influenced NPCs may act in ways that support your objectives.
 4. Influence the Elder Council:
-• Send proposals or requests to influence the Council’s decisions.
+• Send proposals or requests to influence the Council's decisions.

 AI Resolution Phase 1.
 Add Player Actions:
 • AI Historians RECEIVE the player messages, but do not update the history yet.
 2. NPC Actions:
 • NPCs perform actions independently, influenced by prior interactions.
 3. Elder Council Actions:
 • Acts on tiles or NPCs based on player contributions and proposals.
 • Can enforce policies, send messages to all NPCs, or punish non-compliance.
 4. Tile History Updates:
 • Based on all the messages received.
-The AI Historians summarize the year’s events for each tile, taking into account plausibility based on the existing history for the tile
+The AI Historians summarize the year's events for each tile, taking into account plausibility based on the existing history for the tile

 Key Mechanics
 Letters (Resource Management)